ENRICHING THE SOIL NATURALLY SINCE 1992

 Ready a New Garden

 An application of compost to freshly-turned earth and last year's landscaping and flower beds in early spring infuses soil with nutrients and microbes that promote plant growth.
 According to a study by the U.S. Composting Council, existing soils around homes and commercial sites are typically of poor quality due to the practice of soil stripping before construction.
-The addition of compost improves the physical structure of the soil, which in turn, promotes root development and heightens a plant's resistance to stress.
-Compost also adds organic matter, beneficial microbes, and vital nutrients, all of which store and maintain soil fertility.
+The addition of compost improves the physical structure of the soil, which in turn, promotes root development and may heighten a plant's resistance to stress.
+Compost also adds organic matter which is a critical component of "complete soil".

 Protecting Plants from Drought and Disease